October 07, 2008

 fuckity returns

 Every office has that preening dimwit, oblivious to their own ineptitude, with whom everyone else is forced to cope.
 In my office, I'm pretty sure it's me.
-In Sarah's office, it's Rhonda.
-Rhonda's daddy owns the business, and naturally she's in charge.
+Sarah says that in her office, it's Rhiannon.
+Her family owns the business, and naturally she's in charge.
 She drips her fetid slime on everyone's work, which brings us to last week.

-When Sarah needs to vent, she sends me the advertising copy Rhonda writes.
+When Sarah needs to vent, she sends me the advertising copy Rhiannon writes.
 To say it's written at the eighth-grade level is invite a class-action defamation suit from 13 year olds.
 Cute characters, all caps, underlining, exclamation points—IT'$ ALL THERE!
-Once when Rhonda wrote that there were "to many" of something, I changed it to "too."
-Rhonda changed it back.
+Once when Rhiannon wrote that there were "to many" of something, I changed it to "too."
+Rhiannon changed it back.

 You get the idea.